pvalderas/ml-microservice-composition-evolution/README.md

 # About

-This is the result of a research work performed by Jesus Ortiz Amay, Victoria Torres and Pedro Valderas at the PROS Research Center, Universitat Politècnica de València, Spain.
+This is the result of a research work performed by Jesus Ortiz Amaya, Victoria Torres and Pedro Valderas at the PROS Research Center, Universitat Politècnica de València, Spain.

 # Description